rodrigoi/game-of-life-backbonejs/README.md

 For example, to run the tests, simply run:

 	$ make test

+You should see something like this:

+![image](https://raw.github.com/rodrigoi/dojo/master/Conways-Game-of-Life/JavaScript/BackboneJS/docs/mocha.png)

+Isn't that [cute](https://www.youtube.com/watch?v=QH2-TGUlwu4)?

 To run the test in watch mode:

 	$ make watch

 to generate coverage reports:

 	$ make coverage

 and to start the dev server:

 	$ make start

-That will run the mocha command line runner using the mocha.opts file on the test folder and the binary on the local node_modules folder.

-You should see something like this:

-![image](https://raw.github.com/rodrigoi/dojo/master/Conways-Game-of-Life/JavaScript/BackboneJS/docs/mocha.png)

-Isn't that [cute](https://www.youtube.com/watch?v=QH2-TGUlwu4)?

 In case you have trouble, try to install mocha, and bower as global packages.
 To do that, just run